Lemoncode/svelte-workshop/05-context/README.md

 npm run dev
 ```

-- Now have coupled our root component _name_ component with the context
-  definition, but this not may be the case, maybe we just want to define our
-  context at a different level, in order to use this we can define our own provider,
-  let's refactor this:
+- We have coupled our root component _name_ component with the context definition, but this not may be the case, maybe we just want to define our context at a different level, in order to use this we can define our own provider, let's refactor this:

-_./src/name-component/user-info.provider.svelte_
+_./src/components/name-component/user-info.provider.svelte_

 ```svelte
 <script lang="ts">